EU4Energy Annual Regional Visibility Campaign 2023

 Training on Covering Energy Issues in Media

-The training assisted participants to benefit from an enriching training experience, along with valuable insights into crisis communications and the formulation of emergency communication strategies.
+The training benefited participants with an enriching training experience, valuable insights into crisis communications, and formulating emergency communication strategies.
 Topics such as quality of service, support for vulnerable customers and the significance of renewable energy source development have been covered.
-The training provided possibility to the attendees to put their newly acquired technical knowledge into practice through engaging case-study exercises.
+The training allowed attendees to practice their newly acquired technical knowledge through engaging case-study exercises.

-Additionally, for the purpose of promoting communication in the Energy Sector, CEER has designed a Guide for Communication Specialists of National Authorities and Journalists in the Energy Sector.
+Additionally, CEER has designed a Guide for Communication Specialists of National Authorities and Journalists in the Energy Sector to promote communication.